mattheuslee/Kitty/KittyLanguageGuide.md

 >>> Print('The value of answer is ', answer)
 The value of answer is 42
 ```
 Notice how we can just use `answer` in the command and it automatically replaces it with its value.
+Numbers put into the `Print` command are replaced with their number value, and LEDs put into the `print` command are replaced with their brightness percentage.

 ## Modification
 For numbers and LEDs, there are two commands that we can use to modify them: